1 March 2017

 Lead author Rebecca Siegel, a researcher with the American Cancer Society commented that “educational campaigns are needed to alert clinicians and the general public about this increase to help reduce delays in diagnosis, which are so prevalent in young people, but also to encourage healthier eating and more active lifestyles to try to reverse this trend.”

-The Jodi Lee Foundation was established by Nick Lee after losing his wife Jodi, to bowel cancer at age just 41.
+The Jodi Lee Bowel Cancer Foundation was established by Nick Lee after losing his wife Jodi, to bowel cancer at age just 41.
 At the time Nick and Jodi knew very little about bowel cancer and with no family history had little reason to suspect she would be diagnosed with the disease.

 “Our world was rocked to the core when we received the news that it was Stage 4 bowel cancer.
 With little symptoms and being so young we were shattered,” comments Nick Lee, CEO.